chutch3/twilio-call-sms-forwarding/README.md

 When an SMS is received, the function will:
 - Check if the sender is allowed (if restrictions are set)
+- Tag the message with the original sender's number
-- Forward the message content to the specified number
+- Forward the tagged message to the specified number

+For responses from the forwarding number:
+- The system will automatically route the response back to the original sender
+- The recipient at the forwarding number can simply reply to the tagged message

+## Message Format

+Forwarded messages are tagged with the following format:
+`➡️OriginalSenderNumber:MessageContent`

+The right arrow emoji (➡️) indicates a forwarded message.
+When replying, the system will automatically handle routing based on this format.

 ## Configuration